Devskiller/devskiller-sample-ruby-calculator/README.md

 ## Technical details for Ruby with rake support

 Any **Ruby with rake** project might be used as a programming task.
 We use [CI::Reporter](https://github.com/ci-reporter/ci_reporter) for running unit tests, so any test framework supported by CI::Reporter (Cucumber, Minitest, RSpec, Spinach or Test::Unit) might be used for unit tests.
-Our sample proejct uses Minitest framework.
+Our sample project uses Minitest framework.

 Your project will be executed with following commands: